(Last update on the description: 14th of July 2021)

-Languages and music have been my passion ever since childhood.
-I like using my knowledge of them in order to make song lyrics accessible in other languages.
+Languages and music have been my passion ever since I was a child.
+I like using my knowledge of them in order to make lyrics accessible in other languages.
 It's both a process of self-enrichment and a way of being useful to other people.

 I'm quite meticulous in terms of typography, grammar and punctuation.
 I respect the rules and particularities of every language, hence I do my best to put them into practice (provided the rules are clear enough).
 Of course, I'm by no means flawless, so if you think I've made a mistake somewhere, please do notify me.

-Also, please bear in mind that I do not take requests for translating songs.
-I've done it a few times in the past, I think that translating something I wouldn't really like myself doesn't feel honest, so I decided to limit myself to publishing translations of song lyrics that I personally like.
+Also, please be aware that I do not take requests for translating lyrics.
+Although I've done it a few times in the past, I think that translating something I wouldn't really like myself doesn't feel honest, so I decided to limit myself to publishing translations of song lyrics that I personally like.

-About the languages I've chosen as being fluent in, and the ones chosen as studied:
+About the languages I've selected as being fluent in, and the ones chosen as studied:

 This is the reason why I don't consider myself fluent in any language besides my native Bulgarian.
 Yet, I've chosen English, Italian, French and Esperanto rather as the ones I feel most confident to both use and work with: I'm able to speak, as well as to translate both from and into these languages.
 My priority, however, is translating lyrics into Bulgarian.
-As for the ones I've chosen as studied, I can understand them at different rates, depending on their proximity to other languages I'm better at.
+As for the ones I've selected as studied, I can understand them at different rates, depending on their proximity to other languages I'm better at.
 For the sake of clarity, here are two lists (short and long) concerning my proficiency, sorted alphabetically:

-- Languages I understand well, but still need to practise more: Czech, Polish, Portuguese, Romanian, Russian, Slovak;
+- Languages I understand well, but still need to practise more (and do so): Croatian, Czech, Polish, Portuguese, Romanian, Russian, Slovak;

 - Languages I understand less well and still need a dictionary or a grammar reference for: Greek;

-- Czech and Slovak: I can understand both decently well, but Czech slightly predominates, as I'm concentrated on it more.
-I still have a lot of vocabulary to catch up on, as well as to get used to the word order in more complex sentences, especially in Czech.
+- Czech and Slovak: I can understand both of them decently well, but Czech slightly predominates, as I'm concentrated on it more.
+I still have a lot of vocabulary to catch up on, as well as to get used to the word order in more complex sentences in Czech.
 I find it somewhat hard to express myself in them confidently due to the lack of practice.

 - German: For some reason, I find concentrating on this language difficult.
 I'd like to advance, but I keep ending up getting bored with it.
-I have some general knowledge about its grammatical features, about the way the word order functions more or less, but I lack a lot of vocabulary and practical experience of it and overall exposure to it.
-Hence I can understand some rather basic German, but with the help of a dictionary, I could grasp a lot more.
+I have some general knowledge about its grammatical features, about the way the word order functions more or less, but I lack a lot of vocabulary, practical experience of it and overall exposure to it.
+Hence I can understand some rather basic German, but with the help of a dictionary and a grammar, I could grasp a lot more.

 - Greek: Thanks to Greek being in the Balkan sprachbund (language union) – which makes it close to Bulgarian in terms of grammar and having a common way of expressing oneself – I can understand some of it, but I have a lot of vocabulary to catch up on.
-I'm not quite exposed to it, so I hardly ever use it, but with the help of a dictionary, I can use it both for colloquial speech and for translating some easier lyrics if I ever feel like doing it.
+I'm not quite exposed to it, so I hardly ever use it, but with the help of a dictionary, I could use it both for colloquial speech and for translating some easier lyrics if I ever feel like doing it.

-- Hindi: The reason I started learning Hindi was to translate a song into Bulgarian, which I managed to do, but after that I did almost nothing further.
+- Hindi: The reason I started learning Hindi was to translate a song into Bulgarian (which I eventually managed to do), but I did almost nothing further after that.
 I can read Devanagari, albeit slowly.

 - Japanese: I use my knowledge of it with the sole purpose of translating songs from it.
-I've made a few translations of easier lyrics into it as well, but I can hardly use it for anything else (especially for colloquial speech (Ironically enough, I find lyrics easier than everyday language), again, due to the lack of practice.
-I have more theoretical knowledge of it rather than practical.
+I've made a few translations of easier lyrics into it as well, but I can hardly use it for anything else – especially for colloquial speech (Ironically enough, I find lyrics easier than everyday language), again, due to the lack of practice.
+My knowledge of it is more theoretical than practical.

 - Portuguese: Thanks to my knowledge of Italian and French, I understand it almost as well as them.
-(The same applies for Spanish too, but I'm not interested in it.)
+(The same applies for Spanish as well, but I'm not interested in it.)
 There's still room to improve in terms of vocabulary and verb tenses.
 Yet again, due to the lack of practice, I have a very small number of translations into it so far.
-I usually prefer European Portuguese, so that's the variety I'm going to use in my translations, but I have no problems at using Brazilian in communication as well.
+I prefer its European variety, so that's the one I would use in my translations, but I have no problems at switching to Brazilian in communication, if needed.

-- Romanian: Again, thanks to my knowledge of other Romance languages, like Italian and French, and also to the fact that Romanian belongs to the Balkan sprachbund, I experience almost no problem at using and understanding it.
+- Romanian: Again, thanks to my knowledge of other Romance languages and also to the fact that Romanian belongs to the Balkan sprachbund, I experience almost no problem at using and understanding it.
 I still have some things to polish (no pun intended), but nonetheless, I understand it fairly well and use it when needed.

 - Russian: I studied it at school from 5th to 7th grade on a rather basic level, in later years continued on my own and improved my knowledge of it significantly.
 Thanks to its similarity to Bulgarian, I can understand it at a decent degree (mostly when written, slightly less when spoken), but I experience some hard time to express myself in it.

-- Swahili: I learned some Swahili through Duolingo for fun because of its differences to other languages I know.
+- Swahili: I learned some Swahili through Duolingo for fun because of its grammar features.
 However, I've forgotten a lot of vocabulary and grammar, and don't have any intentions to go back to it anytime soon.

 Shortcuts for symbols I often use, but don't have on my keyboard: